Raymond M. Higa Memorial Scholarship

 This scholarship seeks to honor the memory of Raymond M. Higa by supporting students who may not have had an easy start but, like Raymond, are determined to change the course of their lives through education.

-Any high school student at Leilehua High School in Hawaii may apply for this scholarship opportunity.
+Any high school senior at Leilehua High School in Hawaii may apply for this scholarship opportunity if they have a picture and completed bio in their profile.

 Selection Criteria: